-Linked projects and research centres
+Linked projects, research centres and networks

 The following projects and research centres are formally linked to DiCED.